Taylor Swift Is The Highest-Paid Woman In Music Of The 2010s

-At $825 million, Swift was second only to Dr. Dre, who earned $3 billion when Apple bought Beats Electronics.
+At $825 million (£629 million), Swift was second only to Dr. Dre, who earned $3 billion (£2.3 billion) when Apple bought Beats Electronics.
 Beyoncé, U2, Katy Perry, and Lady Gaga are some of the other high earners to make the list this decade.

 Swift started the decade with two albums and two Grammys under her belt.
 Though 2008’s Fearless got fans listening, it was her 2010 release, Speak Now, that became the 16th album ever to sell over 1 million copies in its first week — and with her three subsequent records, Red, 1989, and reputation, Swift accomplished the same feat, Billboard reports.
 More recently, her 2019 album, Lover, went platinum just four weeks after its release.